chil360/lineage_osprey/README.md

-Lineage 15.1 for Osprey
+Lineage 16.0 for Osprey
 =======================

 Current Status
 --------------

 What's working?
- - Bluetooth
- - Camera
- - Camcorder
- - RIL
- - WiFi
- - Storage
- - 4G
- - VoLTE
+ - Nothing!

- - Selinux Enforcing (Thanks @MatiHalperin)
+Currently in the very early stages of development, trying to get Lineage 16 to build.

 Download
 --------

-My current builds are available [here](https://mega.nz/#F!3F9CTSrQ!ZBLcFw1Mh_47FdxiZ2LYyg!uYlmhBKT).
+No builds available at the current time.

 Build Instructions
 ------------------